lgrahl/saltyrtc-meta/Protocol.md

 After the above procedure has been followed, the other client has successfully authenticated it towards the client.
-The other client's public key MAY be stored as trusted on that path if the application desires it.
+The other client's public key MAY be stored as trusted for that path if the application desires it.
 The initiator MUST drop all other connected responders with a 'drop-responder' message containing the close code `3004` (*Dropped by Initiator*) in the *reason* field.